knorth55/chainer-fcis/examples/voc/README.md

 | Ours | 0.578 | 0.380 | 0.505 | 0.267 | 0.293 | 0.593 | 0.474 | 0.432 | 0.191 | 0.302 | 0.146 | 0.581 | 0.333 | 0.449 | 0.420 | 0.249 | 0.428 | 0.321 | 0.569 | 0.530 |

-### Evaluation: Inference
+### Evaluation: Converted model from Original Repo

-This is evaluation of model trained by original repo.
+This is evaluation of model trained by original repo and converted to chainer.

 **FCIS ResNet101**